alperkamil/arsc/README.md

 # Attack-Resilient Supervisory Control of Discrete Event Systems under Regular-Rewriting Actuator and Sensor Attacks
-This repository includes the implementation of supervisors for discrete event systems againt several types of attacks.
+This repository includes the implementation of our approach described [here](https://ieeexplore.ieee.org/abstract/document/10167797), which provides supervisors for discrete event systems against several types of attacks.
 ## Dependencies
  - ```Python``` (>=3.5)
  - ```OpenFst```(>=1.6.1) with ```pywrapfst``` module